Khalid-javeed/Khalid-javeed/README.md

 - 👋 Hi, I’m @Khalid-javeed
 - 👀 I’m interested in topics related to memory processing, DNNs, FPGA implmentation of Crypto and Machine learninig algorithms
-- 🌱 I’m currently working on processing in memory to acceleate several applications.
+- 🌱 I’m currently working on processing in memory to accelerate several applications.
 - 💞️ I’m looking to collaborate on the topics mentioned above.
 - 📫 Reach me at javeedk@tcd.ie